millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 .. note::

-    We use lowercase `y` for labels because it's a common convention in machine learning - `X` represents features (capitalized because it's typically a matrix), while `y` represents the target variable (lowercase because it's typically a vector).
+    We use lowercase `y` for labels because it's a common convention in machine learning - `X` represents features (capitalized because it's typically a matrix), while `y` represents the target variable (lowercase because it's typically represented in a vector form).

 Task 3
 ------

 Using your ``flatten_data`` function, create a new array ``X`` with the flattened data.
 Then split the data into train and test sets using ``train_test_split``.
-Use 20% of the data for the test set.
-Use a random state of 42.
+Set the test size to 0.2 and the random state to 42 when splitting the data.
 Finally fit a KNN classifier with 3 neighbors to the data, and print the accuracy of the model on the test set.
-(Remember that you need to get ``y`` from the original dataframe.)
+(Remember that you need to get the labels ``y`` from the original dataframe.)

 Ablation Study